 Each year on the 6th April your tax code should change to reflect the new personal allowance for that year.
 The personal allowance is the amount you can earn in that year tax free.

-The standard tax code for the 2020 – 2021 year is 1250L, which means you can earn £12,500 as a tax free personal allowance until midnight on the 5th April 2021.
+The standard tax code for the 2021 – 2022 year is 1257L, which means you can earn £12,570 as a tax free personal allowance until midnight on the 5th April 2022.
 You can find your tax code on your payslip.
-This code is the same code as the previous tax year, 2019 – 2020.

 If you are on an incorrect code you could find yourself paying either too much or too little tax so you should always check to make sure yours is correct.